Exabyte-io/documentation/docs/collaboration/organizations/teams.md

 # How team members can collaborate on a project

 The following example shows how organization members can collaborate.
 In first part, organization owner demo creates a write-access team with demo and exadmin as organization members and adds the default project exabyte.io into it. demo then creates a simple job and save it inside the default project.
-In second part exadmin user navigates to the job and adjusts some parameters and submits the job.
+In second part exadmin user navigates to the job and adjusts some parameters and finally submits the job.

 ## First part